romanhaa/Cerebro/README_for_biologists.md

 You need two things to start exploring your data:

 1) The Cerebro application.
 The easiest way to get Cerebro is to download the standalone executable for either Windows or macOS (whichever operating system you are using) from the [Cerebro releases](https://github.com/romanhaa/Cerebro/releases).
 After the download is finished, the application can be unzipped and launched.
 2) A file containing your data.
-This is the file you get from your colleague who did the analysis.
+This is the file you get from your colleague who did the analysis (the file name should end with `.crb` or `.rds`).

 ## The interface